 When I left senior school and went away to study I stopped cycling and, apart from the odd short ride when I was home, did very little cycling any longer: studying, travel, work and family took over for the next 20 years.
 Then in about 1990, as a result of various sports injuries, I decided to give up my then main sport of squash and needed to find another way of getting some exercise.
 Obviously it had to be the bike.

 However, by now the roads and traffic had changed dramatically for the worse, so that at first I went off-road.
 At this time the ‘new’ mountain biking trend had emerged from the USA and so I bought a Trek 830 MTB, purchased the excellent Ordnance Survey cycling route map book for this area and at weekends, when I was not away on overseas business trips and the children were still in bed, took off early on Saturday morning all over Surrey, Kent and Sussex.
-I still have the Trek 830 which I have converted for road riding and use it only occasionally for touring and as a winter bike.
+I still have the Trek 830 which I converted for road riding and have used it for touring and as a winter bike.

 After about three or four years of off-road riding I was starting to tire of the mud in the winter and the need each time to travel to off-road locations, which might be up to an hour or more drive away.
 I wanted (a) to step out the door and start riding, and (b) feel less resistance and faster rolling on a smooth surface i.e. tarmac.
 And so I ventured back on to the road with a Dawes Giro 500 road bike.

 The Dawes Giro was all about exercise and speed.
-It didn’t have to be superfast but enough to have a good road ride in about 2-hours or so; work and family were still a tie.
+It didn’t have to be super fast but enough to have a good road ride in about 2-hours or so; work and family were still a tie.
 However, in 2003 the children were starting to leave home and I stepped back from full time work – as a result there was more time for cycling and the cycling bug was back.
 I was though no longer a teenager and found I often needed a few more gears to get up hills comfortably, I also wanted to extend my riding to three or four hours or even a whole day.
 The conclusion was that I needed something not unlike the Giro but with a triple chainset, wider gear ratios and a bit more strength for ‘light touring’.

 My wife has also taken to cycling and, in particular, like me enjoys touring; she is also a big utility rider.
 The bike, riding and touring have therefore become an integral part of our day-to-day lifestyle and form the basis of most holidays and days out.
 Fortunately with time on our hands we can choose when to go touring i.e. wait for the good weather.
-Unfortunately during the past three years I have had significant problems with my knee, almost certainly arising from past sports injuries when younger.
-So far this has not unduly affected my cycling but I am sure it will and therefore I expect that I will soon need to sort it out properly.
-Hopefully thereafter we can undertake plenty more rides in the UK and overseas, can’t wait.

 I am very pleased to see the current cycling revolution in the UK but at the same time disappointed by road conditions and the attitude of drivers towards cyclists, to say nothing of the superficial political attention and lack of funding.
 The bike is a wonderful invention, simplicity itself, which has formed an important part of my life and, I hope, will continue to do so for many years to come.